crossrw/fbd-runtime/README.md

 #### Input variable (*internal code 0x10*)
 Element has one output, required for communication signal circuits to the input variable PLC.
 Value can be obtained from the network.
 This is one way of remote control state circuits.
 #### PID (*internal code 0x11*)
 The calculation can not use the traditional PID algorithm.
 Instead, use the Euler method (anyway, that called him a good man, who told me about it).
+I heard somewhere that this algorithm is used for docking spacecraft.
 This algorithm has only two input parameters, quickly sets the output value and is not prone to fluctuations.
 Element has 4 inputs (this is still a record) and one output.
 Inputs element are: U - current value controlled process, REF - reference value, DT - reaction time, P - proportionality factor.
 Features of the implementation can be found in the source code.
 #### Integrator (*internal code 0x12*)
+Element is used to integrate the input signal value.
+Can be used together with an element of PID.
+Element has three inputs: X - input value, DT - integrating constant, LIM - limiting the output value.
+Once a time DT calculated summa input signal value X with the previous value of the element.
+If the result is more LIM or less (-LIM), the output value will be truncated.

 Library setup
 -------------